Deconstruction (Deconstruction album)

-Deconstruction is the only album by the band of the same name, released in 1994.
-It was released by Rick Rubin's label American Recordings and charted at number 31 on the Billboard Heatseekers album chart.
+Deconstruction is the only studio album by American alternative rock band Deconstruction.
+It was released on July 12, 1994, through American Recordings.
+The album charted at number 31 on the Billboard Heatseekers album chart.
 Deconstruction disbanded shortly after the release of the album, with Eric Avery forming the band Polar Bear and Dave Navarro joining Red Hot Chili Peppers.
 The pair would later reunite as bandmates in Jane's Addiction in 2008.